Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 The Healthier (& Delicious!)
 Way to Homemade Dog Treats and Cookies

-Homemade dog treats and cookies are an excellent alternative to commercially produced treats.
+are an excellent alternative to commercially produced treats.
 By making your own goodies, you know exactly what you put into them (normally fresh, wholesome ingredients instead of chemicals and preservatives), and you can custom-tailor the dog treats and cookies for your canine pal - especially handy if he has allergies to certain types of foods.

 It's not difficult to produce these gourmet dog treats at home.
 Most of them require ingredients that you'll probably already have at home... and as a bonus, dogs love the smell (and taste!) of delicious homemade goodies.

 Before you start baking, be aware that some types of foods are not good for your dog (and may even be downright dangerous).
-These include, but are limited to:
+These include, but are not limited to:

-• Chocolate and cocoa (use carob instead);
+• Chocolate and cocoa (make instead);

 • Grapes and raisins;